 I’m sure you will agree with this: your life will change after giving birth.
 But, do you know the changes that will happen?
 Let’s start with an example.
 Say, before you got pregnant, you were planning on how you can advance your education to either get a promotion or get your first dream job.
 When the baby is on the way, all these will change, and you will start to focus on the baby.
-Your priorities in life will be centered around your baby.
+Your life priorities in life will be centered around your baby.
 That is just a glimpse of how a newborn will change your life.
 In this article, we will focus on more changes that will happen when you get a newborn.
 Read on to know the changes.

 1. Priorities change

-With the birth of a baby, your priorities will change.
+With the birth of a baby, your priorities will change in life.
 Things that concern your baby will always come first.
-When you go shopping, you will be surprised that instead of looking for your stuff you will find yourself looking for baby stuff.
+When people go shopping, you will be surprised that instead of looking for your stuff you will find yourself looking for baby stuff.
 Your priorities will be anything that concerns your family because it’s like you lose the “you.”

 2. Less sleep

 It is common knowledge that newborns wake up at night to feed.
 So, be ready to wake up in the middle of the night to feed and change your baby.
 If you happen to have a kid who doesn’t like sleeping at night, be ready to spend the night awake.
-If you have such a baby, we advise you to train him/her to sleep.
-The training helps kids to sleep well at night and play during the day.
+If you have such a baby, people advise you to train him/her to sleep.
+The training helps kids to sleep well at night and play during the day to help in life.

 3. Routine changes